jenniferwnino/Group2/README.md

 # Climate Stompers
-This project aims at educating young children about climate change and how they can help.
+This project aims to educate young children about climate change and how they can help.

 ---